Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/youtubeuploader/allTheTodos.md

 And suddenly all my ideas just vanished...

 #### Right now
-- Categories should be downloaded for the user's location instead of the categories for my location being hardcoded https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements
+- Categories should be download ed for the user's location instead of the categories for my location being hardcoded https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements
 - Bugs and small things

 #### More important things to do

-- handle network errors (wait a short time and try to continue the upload without restarting from the beginning)
+- none now

 #### Less important things to do